 Student awards are granted to recognise and encourage high academic achievement within the field of Facilities Management.
 These awards will be offered to one student and one graduate each calendar year, selected from nominations provided by New Zealand tertiary education institutions.
 (Students can't self-nominate.)

-These awards will be presented at the FMANZ Summit Gala Awards Dinner on 23 May, 2018.
+These awards will be presented at the FMANZ Summit Gala Awards Dinner in June, 2019.

 To see the criteria for nomination for student awards, please click here.